wptrainingteam/learn-wp-content/developer-learning-pathway/introduction-to-wordpress-blocks/04-block-functionality.md

 This is very similar to what was scaffolded in the `Edit` component, with a couple of differences.

-The biggest difference being that only a specific subset of the block's properties are applied to the parent tag, via `useBlockProps.save()`.
+The biggest difference being that only a specific subset of the block's properties are applied to the parent container, via `useBlockProps.save()`.

 This is because the `save` function is only concerned with the properties that are relevant to the front end, and not the editor.